10 – Overnight Sensation

 # 8 – Another Perfect Day

-Upon its release the album received a mixed critical reception with many feeling that the band were messing around a bit too much with their established formula.
+Upon its release, the album received a mixed critical reception with many feeling that the band was messing around a bit too much with their established formula.

 The album is notably more clean sounding than much of their other work.
 However, Another Perfect Day has garnered a lot more appreciation over the years with many fans and critics considering it a solid effort that has stood the test of time.